yamasato/DISKS/DISKScode/README.md

 	* the number of particles in a ring = 40
 	* (it is used with only power is -2 at cut edge.)
 	* tolerance = 10^(-8)
-	* PluginフォルダにFastCSVフォルダを設置します。

 	2.1 Density Profile options:

 	-d, --denstype TYPE
 	create the density profile specified by TYPE.

 	TYPE: density profile type               function
 	1   : power-law except slope = -2        S * r^(P)
 	2   : power-law with slope = -2          S * r^(-2)
 	3   : exponential density profile        S * e^(P * r)
 	4   : post giant impact disk             S * (r - 1) * e^(P * r)
 	5   : user defined

-	-P, --powernumber VALU
+	-P, --powernumber VALUE
 		change the parameter P to VALUE.

-	-S, --coefficient VALU
+	-S, --coefficient VALUE
 		change the parameter S to VALUE.

 	Examples:

-		Enter "./a.out -d 3 -S 4.0".
+	* Enter "./a.out -d 3 -S 4.0".
 	  The density profile is set 4e^(-r).

-		Enter "./a.out -d 1 -S 2.0 -P -1.2".
+	* Enter "./a.out -d 1 -S 2.0 -P -1.2".
 	  The density profile is set 2r^(-1.2).

-		Enter "./a.out -S 2.0 -P -1.2".
+	* Enter "./a.out -S 2.0 -P -1.2".
 	  The density profile is set 2r^(-1.2).

 	If you want to choose user defined density profile, please edit
 	"userdefined.h".
 Some examples are written in the file.

 	2.2 Disk Parameters options:

-	-I, --inneredge VALU
+	-I, --inneredge VALUE
 		change the position of inner edge to VALUE.
 		It must be a non-negative number or 0.

-	-O, --outeredge VALU
+	-O, --outeredge VALUE
 		change the position of outer edge to VALUE.
 		It must be larger than 0.

-	-C, --cutedge VALU
+	-C, --cutedge VALUE
 		change the position of cut edge to VALUE.
 		It must be larger than 0.

-	-i, --icut VALU
+	-i, --icut VALUE
 		change the number of ring at cut edge to VALUE.
 		It must be integer greater than 0.

-	-n, --npzero VALU
+	-n, --npzero VALUE
 		change the number of particles in a ring to VALUE.
 		It must be integer greater than 0 and is used with only power is -2 at cut edge.

 	Examples:

-		Enter "./a.out -I 2.0 -O 5.0 -C 3.0 -i 30".
+	* Enter "./a.out -I 2.0 -O 5.0 -C 3.0 -i 30".
 	  A disk whose range is r = [2.0:5.0] is generated.
 	  Placement of particles is stated at r = 3.0.
 	  The number of rings at the cut edge is set to 30.

-		Enter "./a.out -O 5.0 -i 30".
+	* Enter "./a.out -O 5.0 -i 30".
 	  A disk whose raige is $r =$ [1.0:5.0] is generated.
 	  Placement of particles is stated at r = 1.0.
 	  The number of rings at the cut edge is set to 30.

 	2.3 Other options:

 	-o --output FILE
         	write result to FILE instead of standard output [filename].

 	Example:
-		Enter "./a.out -o test.dat".
+	*Enter "./a.out -o test.dat".

 	-t --tolerance VALE
 		change the value of tolerance to VALUE.